graalvm/graalvm-demos/README.md

 Demos designed to test and showcase the capabilities of the Graal Just-In-Time (JIT) compiler.
 These examples focus on evaluating the compiler's performance, including its optimizations for modern Java workloads.

-* - [java-stream-benchmark](compiler/java-stream-benchmark/) - A simple Java Stream benchmark to test the Graal JIT compiler performance against C2
+* [java-stream-benchmark](compiler/java-stream-benchmark/) - A simple Java Stream benchmark to test the Graal JIT compiler performance against C2

 ## Archived Demos

 Legacy or blog-related demos, as well as examples involving polyglot capabilities.

-## Compatibility

-The demos are standard Java applications and benchmarks, compatible with any virtual machine capable of running Java.
-They are [tested against the latest GraalVM LTS release and the GraalVM Early Access build using GitHub Actions](https://github.com/graalvm/graalvm-demos/tree/master/.github/workflows), with the exception of archived examples.
-If you come across an issue, please submit it [here](https://github.com/graalvm/graalvm-demos/issues).

 ## License